Salcea

-Salcea is a town in Suceava County, in the Western Moldavia region of northeastern Romania, with a population of 9,513.
+Salcea is a town in Suceava County, in the Western Moldavia historical region of northeastern Romania, with a population of 9,513.
 It administers four villages: Mereni, Plopeni, Prelipca, and Văratec.
 Salcea was declared a town in 2004.

 The town is located at about 11 km east of Suceava and it is best known for the Suceava Airport located nearby.

 Demographics

 According to the results of the 2021 census (postponed to 2022 because of the COVID-19 pandemic in Romania), the commune is currently inhabited by 9,513 people.

 Administration and local politics

 Town council

-The town's current local council has the following political composition, according to the results of the 2020 local elections:
+The town's former local council had the following political composition, according to the results of the 2020 local elections: